This post may contain affiliate links. Please read my disclaimer for more information.

 There are a few benefits if you’re willing to put some extra work into preparing your next cup of coffee.

-A premium electric burr grinder will cost you a few hundred dollars and maybe more, depending on the brand.
+Depending on the brand, a premium electric burr grinder will cost you a few hundred dollars and maybe more.

 The most expensive manual coffee bean grinder will cost you around 150.00, with many more quality options under a hundred.